 Regular Imperfect Forms

-There are only two sets of endings for regular imperfect verbs, one for -ar verbs and one for both -er and -ir verbs.
-Simply remove the infinitive ending and add the correct imperfect ending depending on the subject of the action.
+There are only two sets of endings for regular imperfect verbs in Spanish, one for -ar verbs and one for both -er and -ir verbs.

 Regular Imperfect Verb Endings

 |él, ella, usted||-aba||-ía|

 There are only three verbs with irregular conjugations in the imperfect: ir, ser, and ver.
 Here they are!